landw1re/website-demo/README.md

 # Starter Web Project
 This is a simple web site
 ## Introduction
+Adding introduction text
 ## Purpose
 ## Deployment
+This is a simple web project
 ## How To Contribute